robert-crandall/death/README.md

 ## Home Documents

-The most important thing to recover is home photos & videos.
-This is why I'm writing this document.

 ### Photos

 Photos are very safe.
 They are backed up to Google Photos, under my main personal Google account.
 This is an automated process directly from all phones.
 All phones backup to the single Google account.
 I've previously backed up all standalone camera photos as well.